 Just do the best you can and play around with the process.

 That's where the magic happens.

-And when you find the domain you're thinking of buy it right away (within about 24 hours).
-You can give yourself time to sleep on it, but then buy it.
+And when you find the domain you're thinking of buying it right away (within about 24 hours).
+You can give yourself time to sleep on it but then buy it.
 There are a lot of people buying and selling domain names and you don't want to miss out on the perfect domain name.